osmarks/website/blog/other-stuff.md

 ### Starrigger

 [Starrigger](https://www.goodreads.com/book/show/981841.Starrigger) surprised me by being pretty smart given its odd-sounding conceit (interstellar travel via highways) and age.
 Generally a fun read.
+The sequels are annoying, however.

 ### Stories Of Your Life And Others